mantidproject/mantid/dev-docs/source/VSCode.rst

 The C++ extension in VS Code provides limited inspection: it (currently) has warnings disabled and will only emit errors.

-Clang be used to provide live warnings and will notify on common bugs, like implicit casts, which are normally only picked building.
+Clang can be used to provide live warnings and will notify on common bugs, like implicit casts, which are normally only detected whilst building.

 Future versions of clangd (>=10) will also emit clang-tidy warnings as you work.